SaiSindhuja197/mslearn-fabric/Instructions/Labs/gs-apache-spark.md

 ## Explanation of Components

-1. **Analyze data with Apache Spark in Fabric**: Learning how to use Apache Spark within Microsoft Fabric to explore and analyze large-scale datasets.
+1. **Analyze data with Apache Spark**: Learning how to use Apache Spark within Microsoft Fabric to explore and analyze large-scale datasets.
 This includes creating notebooks, executing distributed data operations, and performing transformations to uncover insights.

 1. **Create and use Dataflows (Gen2) in Microsoft Fabric**: Understanding how to use Power Query Online to build Dataflows (Gen2), which connect to data sources, perform transformations, and feed downstream components like pipelines or Power BI reports.pipelines or Power BI datasets.

-1. **Ingest data with a pipeline in Microsoft Fabric**: Building and configuring data pipelines to ingest data from external sources into a Fabric lakehouse.
+1. **Ingest data with a pipeline**: Building and configuring data pipelines to ingest data from external sources into a Fabric lakehouse.
 This process includes applying transformations using Apache Spark and automating data loading for analysis.

 ## Getting Started with Lab